paweloczadly/paweloczadly.github.io/_posts/2014-10-25-spring-core-annotations.md

 ---
 # Intro

 This series contains my notes to Spring core exam.
 I will try update it continuously.
-In this post I will focus on best practises for ioc container.
+In this post I will focus on dependency injection using Spring annotations.

 # Quick notes

-Quick notes about important things in this chapter
+Quick notes about important things in this chapter.

 ## Creating beans using annotations